erickolvera/erickolvera.github.io/publications.md

 **In preparation**

-- The vorticity balance of the upper layer in the Western Gulf of Mexico.
+- The vorticity balance of the upper layer in the western Gulf of Mexico.
   **Erick Olvera-Prado**, Eric P. Chassignet, Steve L. Morey, Dmitry Dukhovskoy, Alexandra Bozec & Jorge Zavala-Hidalgo

-- Stratification variability in the Yucatan Channel and its relationship with the Loop Current System Susana Higuera-Parra, Efrain Moreles-Vazquez, **Erick Olvera-Prado** & Jorge Zavala-Hidalgo
+- Stratification variability in the Yucatan Channel and its relationship with the Loop Current System.
+  Susana Higuera-Parra, Efrain Moreles-Vazquez, **Erick Olvera-Prado** & Jorge Zavala-Hidalgo

 **Under Review**